Q. Can I order over the phone instead of doing so online?

 Q. Do you deliver to my street?

 Q. How quickly can I expect my order?

-A. If your items are in stock, we will deliver your order within 7 working days to mainland UK, unless you have selected express delivery in which case your delivery will be within 3 working days to mainland UK.
+A. If your items are in stock, we will deliver your order within 10 working days to mainland UK.
 On the very rare occasion you place an order and one or more of your items are currently not in stock, we will contact you straight away to discuss your options.